raoulran/Projects/README.md

-hii my name is Raoul BODa. here are some of my First projects
+hii my name is Raoul BODA. here are some of my First projects converted with HTML, CSS and Python.